vsquicciarini/madys/docs/source/instance_creation.rst

 Instance creation
 =====

 ``SampleObject`` is the class dedicated to catalog queries, computation of extinctions, and parameter estimation.
+It is here that our (sub)stellar sample of interest and its properties are defined and stored.
+Virtually any amount of objects (1 to ~10^5) can be provided with a single command, allowing for a wide variety of scientific applications.

 A ``SampleObject`` instance can be initialized in two different ways: